Skip to main content

 #Backup Plans

-Gardens by the Bay's Cloud Forest and Flower Dome are climate-controlled.
+Gardens by the Bay's Cloud Forest and Flower Dome are climate-controlled domes.

-National Gallery Singapore, Asian Civilisations Museum, and Indian Heritage Centre in Little India are excellent.
+National Gallery Singapore, Asian Civilisations Museum, and Indian Heritage Centre in Little India are all excellent and connected to MRT stations via covered walkways.

 #Budget & Costs